All you need to know before starting to build your business website

-We often get asked about the meanings of web hosting and domain name registration, which web hosting and domain name packages to get and what are the differences between the two.
+We often get asked about the meanings of web hosting and domain name registration, which web hosting and domain name packages to get and what the differences between the two are.

 Let’s start with the definitions of web hosting and domain name.

-What do domain name and web hosting mean?
+What do domain names and web hosting mean?

 Web hosting is your website’s home.
 It is where all the files of your website live.
 These files may include images, texts, plugins etc. On the other hand, a domain name is generally the name of your website.
 It is the address that people type in the browser’s URL bar to visit your website.

 The domain name and website hosting are connected even though they are totally different terms.
 They work together to make websites possible.
 You can not create a website if you have a domain name but no hosting, or have a hosting but no domain name.
 Behind each domain name, there is an address of the web hosting service keeping the website’s files.

 To explain the domain name better, here are the parts of a URL;

 /socialinfluence.co – Path